Social Security Administration

 4/04

-DOGE staffers at SSA declare the need for widespread RIFs at the agency, despite a reduction in staffing of 7000 people already and notable degradations in service.
-Among others, they are looking to cut 800 people from the IT department of 4000.
+DOGE staffers at SSA declare the need for widespread Reductions-in-Force (RIFs) at the agency, despite a previous reduction in staffing of 7000 people and notable degradations in service.
+Among other cuts, they suggest removing 800 people from the IT department of 4000.

 4/07